-Insurance experts are unable to provide advice on the rebuild cost; therefore it’s the property owner’s responsibility to ensure the figure is correct, as well as making sure the building remains insured for the correct amount.
+An insurance provider will usually be unable to provide advice on the rebuild value of a property; therefore it is the property owner’s responsibility to ensure this is correct.
+It’s also the property owner’s responsibility to ensure the building remains insured for the correct amount.

-To work out the rebuild cost of the property, it’s recommended that a rebuild cost calculator is used.
-We recommend the Association of British Insurers online calculator.
-This allows you to use information, such as the construction type and size of the property, to work out what it should be insured for.
+If you’re unsure on the rebuild cost of your property, the Association of British Insurers provides an online rebuild costs calculator.
+This allows you to input information, such as the construction type and size of the property, to help with calculating rebuild costs.

-However, for some property types a survey is recommended to ensure the rebuild cost is accurate.
-For example, listed buildings, blocks of flats/maisonettes, or properties that are of a non-standard construction.
-The construction of these types of properties can vary too greatly for the rebuild calculator to give a precise figure, and therefore a surveyor will be able to provide more accurate advice.
+However, for some property types – such as listed buildings, blocks of flats or properties that are of a non-standard construction - you may need a formal survey to ensure the rebuild cost is accurate.
+This is because the construction of these types of properties can vary too greatly for the rebuild calculator to give a precise figure, and therefore a surveyor will be able to provide more accurate advice.

 Do I need to update the rebuild cost when my policy renews?